subnetz/WSL-Init/README.md

-# WSL Installation and maintenance for Developers
+# WSL installation and maintenance for Developers

 ### We have the following situation at work: